-If a value is calculated on this basis, the carrying amount of £258.977m at 31 March 2019 would be valued at £294.368m.
-But, if the council were to seek to avoid the projected loss by repaying the loans to the PWLB, the PWLB would raise a penalty charge for early redemption in addition to charging a premium for the additional interest that will not now be paid.
-The exit price for the PWLB loans including the penalty charge would be £331.989m at 31 March 2019.
+If the council were to seek to avoid the projected loss by repaying the loans to the PWLB, the PWLB would raise a penalty charge for early redemption in addition to charging a premium for the additional interest that will not now be paid.
+The exit price for the PWLB loans including the penalty charge would be £411.870m at 31 March 2020.